 Let the kids volunteer during the winter.
 There are plenty of kid-friendly charity events where your family's help would be greatly appreciated.
 Serve food to the homeless for Thanksgiving and Christmas.
 Visit the elderly at a nursing home or hospital.
 Help your local animal shelter during an adopt-a-thon.
 Look over volunteer websites that match you and your family to the right opportunity based on your interests.
 Exposing your children to volunteering can open the door for a lifetime of... service to others.

 As children get ready to swap gifts with their friends, skip the high-priced wrapping paper at the store.
 Make your own wrapping paper with rubber stamps, and let the kids personalize it with their crayons, markers or stickers.
 Use the same ideas to create more handmade packages, such as gift boxes and gift bags.

 Build Model Cars or a Dollhouse

-Enjoy one-on-one time with your kids when you take on classic hobbies.
+Enjoy one-on-one time with your kids when you take on classic hobbies as a winter activity.
 Building die cast cars and dollhouses keeps you busy on those cold winter days and requires you and your children to work together as a team to complete the project.